wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

     -   Drupal and WordPress sites should be hosted on Pantheon with the WRI account.
 Other properties and tools should be hosted on AWS with the WRI Comms account.

-        -   For exceptions to our prefered hosting solution we will need access to the code repository.
+        -   For exceptions to our prefered hosting solution (Pantheon) we will need access to the code repository.

-        -   Sites hosted outside of Pantheon may require a global CDN for caching and global performance.
+        -   Sites hosted outside of Pantheon may require a global CDN for performance and global access.

     -   Drupal theme and site building: